High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 - Avoiding judgments: Judgments cloud clarity.

 - Recognizing emotion in another person: Find a space inside of you that knows the other person’s feelings and feels with him and not for him.
-Feeling for the other person over time could drain your energy and lead to compassion fatigue but feeling with someone is a vulnerable place which leads to empathic connection.
+Feeling for the other person over time could drain your energy and lead to compassion fatigue but feeling with someone is a vulnerable place which leads to an empathic connection.

 - Communicating and understanding: Communicate with and understand a person rather than try to fix their problems.
 Connection is what heals us.
-We don’t need someone to offer a solution, or to tell us that everything is alright.
+We don’t need someone to offer a solution or to tell us that everything is alright.

 Intrinsic Motivation